UTexas

 Preclinical medical study at the University of Texas Medical Branch at Galveston.
 May not be taken concurrently with another course at the University of Texas at Austin.
 Prerequisite: Graduate standing and admission to the MD/PhD dual degree program in cell and molecular biology.

 MOL 190C, 290C, 390C.
-Seminar in Molecular Biology.
+Topics in Molecular Biology: Seminar.

 Lectures and discussions on current topics in molecular biology.
 One, two, or three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of instructor.